tsleung/reactive-docgen/README.md

       ```bash
        chmod +x sample.rdg.sh
       ```
+    Note that this also works with any other command.
+For instance, if you wish to just copy the files inside the directory `samples` to a folder called `samples-copy` whenever you modify something in the `samples` directory, then you can create a command as:
+    ```bash
+     cp -r samples samples-copy
+    ```
+    This is just an example, and any other command can be used.
 2.  **Run the Script Watcher:** To use the script watcher, run:
     ```bash
     python src/script-watcher.py . ./sample.rdg.sh